dyunis/light_dynamic_conv/README.md

 but, unlike self-attention, the changing weights depend only on the current timestep, not the whole sequence

+##### Full module
-Now the full dynamic conv block includes other parts, first a linear projection upscaling the input from \\(d \to 2d\\), \\(W_I \in \mathbb{R}^{d \times 2d}\\)
+Now the full conv block includes other parts, first a linear projection upscaling the input from \\(d \to 2d\\), \\(W_I \in \mathbb{R}^{d \times 2d}\\)